geekabhinav007/TOC-Short/docs/formal.md

 > Type₀ > Type₁  > Type₂ > Type₃

+> Variable is represented By Capital Alphabets where as Terminal are represented by small alphabets.

 **0 –Recursively enumerable grammar** :
 *Type-0 grammars* (unrestricted grammars) include all formal grammars.
 They generate exactly all languages that can be recognized by a Turing machine.
 These languages are also known as the recursively enumerable languages.
 Note that this is different from the recursive languages which can be decided by an always-halting Turing machine.